Take the Quiz

 • Xalacom® (Combines a prostaglandin analog and a beta-blocker)

-What you should know about your glaucoma medication?
+What you should know about your glaucoma treatment medication?

 Adhering to the treatment plan prescribed by your ophthalmologist, including taking medications exactly as directed and attending regular follow-up, is key to preventing optic nerve damage and vision loss.
 To ensure that you allow the glaucoma medication the best chance to work as intended, it is important to understand a few things about the medication.
 You can discuss these with your ophthalmologist or pharmacist.